 Kaizen activities are frequently organized as action-oriented "Events" over a 2-5 day time period.
 A five-day program follows a schedule something like this:

-The Kaizen team includes shop floor personnel who are familiar with the process, and who are tapping to help brainstorm solutions, often with the help of experts who are trained in problem solving methods.
+The Kaizen team includes shop floor personnel who are familiar with the process, and who are tapped to help brainstorm solutions, often with the help of experts who are trained in problem solving methods.
 This is not to say that the Kaizen philosophy does not extend beyond the shop floor.

 In a Lean enterprise, the spirit of Kaizen pervades the organization and extends to the supply chain to impact the full scope of the enterprise in all of its activities.